Psychiatric Hospitalization & Resources

 What to Expect Before and During a Hospital Stay

-If you are enrolled in Caltech's medical plan, you can contact the Caltech Anthem Concierge for help with reviewing and explaining claims and benefits: [email protected]
+- If you are enrolled in Caltech's medical plan, you can contact the Caltech Anthem Concierge for help with reviewing and explaining claims & benefits.

 For many Caltech students who enter the hospital, their most important priority is getting back to their academic work.
 It can be very useful to involve one of the Deans soon after being at the hospital so that they can help navigate your academic responsibilities.
 The Dean may help: